PEI-I1/FS_WebScrapper/README.md

 The API provided by this service allows:
 * Retrieve service lines
 * Retrieve avaiable phones
-* Retrieve all 'WTF' tariffs avaiable
+* Retrieve all 'WTF' tariffs available
 * Retrieve all packages
 * Retrieve 'NOS' store address